ddoeppner/ONE-Record/working_draft/API/docs/subscriptions.md

 _([examples/Notification_example1.json](examples/Notification_example1.json))_

 !!! note
-        Notifications will be triggered for the creation of a new Logistics Event on a Logistics Object solely when the subscription has the ['subscribeToLogisticsEvents'](https://onerecord.iata.org/ns/api#subscribeToLogisticsEvents) option set to true.
+        Notifications will be triggered for the creation of a new Logistics Event on a Logistics Object solely when the subscription property ['includeSubscriptionEventType'](https://onerecord.iata.org/ns/api#includeSubscriptionEventType) contains the value ['LOGISTICS_EVENT_RECEIVED'](https://onerecord.iata.org/ns/api#LOGISTICS_EVENT_RECEIVED).
 On the contrary, this notification will be omitted.

 ## Endpoint